Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Conclusion

+Furthermore, the ablation analysis further clarifies the roles of both alpha construction and reinforcement learning algorithms within the proposed framework.
+For most of the selected stocks, portfolios built on LLM-generated alphas consistently exhibit superior performance compared to those based on human-crafted alphas.
+In terms of optimization methods, alternative reinforcement learning algorithms, including SAC, TD3, and A2C, achieve performance comparable to PPO under the same environmental setup.

-Reducing the number of alphas leads to slight improvements in both cumulative return and Sharpe ratio for certain stocks.
+Besides, reducing the number of alphas leads to slight improvements in both cumulative return and Sharpe ratio for certain stocks.
 However, for others, their performance may worsen after reducing the number of alphas.
 This indicates that selecting a well-balanced set of informative and diverse alphas can enhance both stability and profitability.
 The results underscore the potential of combining LLMs with reinforcement learning to create effective and interpretable trading strategies.

-Future work will explore alternative LLM architectures, additional reinforcement learning methods, and broader applications across different markets and asset classes.
+This study has several limitations.
+First, the analysis is conducted on only ten stocks, which may limit the generalizability of the findings.
+Future work will further extend the analysis to a larger and more diverse set of stocks.
+Second, due to limited access to high-frequency market data, the current experiments are based on daily observations, which constrains the practical applicability of the proposed LLM-based framework in real-world trading environments where higher-frequency information and richer factor signals are often available.
+Future studies will consider high-frequency data and incorporate a broader range of explanatory factors, including macroeconomic variables and firm-level characteristics, to better capture market dynamics.
+In addition, future work will explore alternative LLM architectures, and broader applications across different markets and asset classes.